-Beneficiary On death, which b On death, which beneficiaries are eligible to receive your super as a:
+Beneficiary On death, which beneficiaries are eligible to receive your super as a:

-Lump sum1 Tax-free lump sum Pension
+Lump sum Tax-free lump sum Pension

 Spouse Yes Yes Yes

 Child:

-• < 18 Yes Yes Yes
+• <18 Yes Yes Yes

 • 18-25 and financially dependent Yes Yes Yes

 • 18-25 and not dependent Yes No No

-• > 25 (unless disabled) Yes No No
+&gt; 25 (unless disabled) Yes No No

 Financial dependant (see above for children) Yes Yes Yes

 Interdependant (see above for children) Yes Yes Yes

-- 1 A lump sum payment can also be made to the estate and the tax treatment generally depends on whether it's received by a dependant (or nondependant) for tax purposes. - Since 1 July 2017, there has been a limit on how much super you can transfer to a 'retirement phase' pension during your lifetime.
-This is known as the 'transfer balance cap' and in 2018/19 it's \$1.6 million.
-This cap will be indexed in future years.
+1 A lump sum payment can also be made to the estate and the tax treatment generally depends on whether it's ultimately received by a beneficiary that is eligible to receive your super as a tax-free lump sum, such as your spouse or your child if under 18 or financially dependent on you.

+2 There is a limit on how much super you can transfer to a 'retirement phase' pension during your lifetime.
+This is known as the 'transfer balance cap' and in 2019/20 it's \$1.6 million.
+This cap may be indexed in future years.
 Counted towards this cap would be amounts used to start a 'retirement phase' pension from your own super account, as well as a pension that is received as the result of the death of another person.
 Modified rules apply when a superannuation death benefit is paid as a pension to a child.
 Penalties exist for exceeding the cap.